Growing Ficus Audrey: How To Care For Audrey Ficus Benghalensis Tree

 Grooming and Maintenance Care Tips

-The plant care for the Audrey is far easier to maintain and care for in comparison to other trees.
+The plant care for Audrey is far easier to maintain and care for than other trees.

 It is more tolerant to shifts in the environment than the Fiddle Leaf Fig Tree.